13 Mini Wood Stoves Tips And Tricks For Hotter, More Efficient Fires

 Make the most of your stovetop heat by boiling your water.

-The GSI Outdoors Glacier Stainless Steel Tea Kettle pictured above is a popular option among other Cubic Mini users.
-However, this option may not work unless you remove the guards from around the top of the stove.
+The GSI Outdoors Glacier Stainless Steel Tea Kettle pictured above is popular among Cubic Mini users.
+However, it may not fit unless you remove the guards from around the top of the stove.

 6. Mini Chainsaw